huggingface/transformers/model_cards/joeddav/xlm-roberta-large-xnli/README.md

 This model was pre-trained on set of 100 languages, as described in [the original paper](https://arxiv.org/abs/1911.02116).
 It was then fine-tuned on the task of NLI on the concatenated MNLI train set and the XNLI validation and test sets.
-Finally, it was trained for one additional epoch on only XNLI data where the the translations for the premise and hypothesis are shuffled such that the premise and hypothesis for each example come from the same original English example but the premise and hypothesis are of different languages.
+Finally, it was trained for one additional epoch on only XNLI data where the translations for the premise and hypothesis are shuffled such that the premise and hypothesis for each example come from the same original English example but the premise and hypothesis are of different languages.